adoptium/aqa-tests/docs/pages/howto/first-contrib.markdown

 4. Once you think you have both the build.xml and playlist.xml you can ***test your integration*** locally or with [Grinder Job](https://ci.adoptium.net/view/Test_grinder/job/Grinder/) on Jenkins if you have been given access.
 Click the ***"Build with Parameters" button*** in the left panel (if there is no such option, make sure you are logged in, and have appropriate permissions set for your account).
 Here you can configure your run.
-Main two parameters that are of interest to us are ADOPTOPENJDK_REPO, where you can put URL of your forked aqa-tests repository and ADOPTOPENJDK_BRANCH that specified the branch your integration is on.
+Main two parameters that are of interest to us are ADOPTIUM_REPO, where you can put URL of your forked aqa-tests repository and ADOPTIUM_BRANCH that specified the branch your integration is on.
 The documentation in the Grinder configurator is pretty descriptive, so let's just mention a few other key paremeters you might find useful and their usage.

    | Parameter | Purpose |